-- 16.1.
-To make a major amendment, the local government must decide to amend the planning scheme. - 16.2.
-After deciding to amend the planning scheme, the local government may give the chief executive a notice requesting an early confirmation of state interests that includes- - (a) the nature and details of the proposed amendment; and - (b) a statement of the state interests expressed in a regional plan or SPP the local government considers relevant to the proposed amendment. - 16.3.
+- (b) a statement of the state interests expressed in a regional plan or SPP the local government considers relevant to the proposed amendment. - 16.3.
 If the chief executive receives a notice requesting an early confirmation of state interests from the local government under section 16.2, the chief executive must, within 20 days- - (a) consider the nature and details of the proposed amendment; - (b) consult with relevant state agencies, if appropriate; and - (c) write to the local government to confirm the matters, including state interests, that the local government must consider when preparing the proposed amendment. - 16.4.
 The local government must prepare the proposed amendment. - 16.5.
-After preparing the proposed amendment, the local government must give a notice to the Minister that includes- - (a) the decision to amend its planning scheme; and - (b) the required material for a proposed major amendment as prescribed in Schedule 3.
+After preparing the proposed amendment, the local government must give a notice to the Minister that includes - the decision to amend its planning scheme; and (a) - (b) the required material for a proposed major amendment as prescribed in Schedule 3.